 In the light of the economic growth, increase in Internet penetration and the trade flow within the EU, Poland still provides an untapped, and very tempting, expansion-worthy market for luxury e-commerce.

 New for 2016: Saudi Arabia

 In addition to reexamining our top four emerging luxury e-commerce markets of 2015, we also wanted to examine other expansion-worthy markets for 2016.
 One stood above the rest: Saudi Arabia.

 And with good reason.
 Despite an economic slowdown due to low oil prices (the nation’s Q1 growth this year was the slowest since 2013), consumer spending remains high, and is projected to grow.
 Further, the market currently ranks 6th globally for luxury spending.

 Internet penetration has continually grown since 2000, currently at around 65%.

 General e-commerce is booming in the region, a very promising sign for luxury brands keen to engage Saudi consumers online.
 However, the market has a reputation among Western brands for being difficult to penetrate, due mostly to a lack of cultural fluency.
 Here are a few things brands should be mindful of as they expand into the Saudi Arabian e-commerce space:

-Language and Localization: Arabic is the official language of Saudi Arabia, and should be supported by any e-commerce site serving its customers.
+Language and Localisation: Arabic is the official language of Saudi Arabia, and should be supported by any e-commerce site serving its customers.
 However, a region-neutral Arabic translation won’t be enough to woo consumers here.
-Some items and words require region-specific localized translations to resonate with shoppers.
+Some items and words require region-specific localised translations to resonate with shoppers.

 Cultural Differences: Compared to many Western markets, Saudi Arabia has strict guidelines regarding content, and what is considered indecent.
 This means images and copywriting that may be perceived as innocuous to Western eyes could prove scandalous in the Saudi market, which highly values its culture and traditions.